Bissula

 Bissula (flourished in 4th century AD) was an Alemannic woman in the 4th century.
-She was captured by the Romans in 368 at a young age, and became a slave of the Roman poet Ausonius.
-Ausonius fell deeply in love with Bissula, and released her from slavery.
+She was captured by the Romans in 368 at the Battle of Solicinium, in the area of Württemberg, at a young age and became a slave of the Roman poet Ausonius who had participated in the campaign.
+Ausonius, who by then was a widower of about 60 years of age, fell in love with Bissula and released her from slavery.
 He wrote a poem on her, de Bissula ("About Bissula"), which he sent to his friend Paulus.